Here are a few tips for those who don't know:

 The stock step rails on the Xterra are made to help your grandmother get into your truck.
 They tend to do more damage than good if they come in contact with a rock.
 Same with the mud flaps.
 They're easy to take off, a few bolts, unless you try to do it at 7:30 in the morning in the Rausch Creek parking lot while a bunch of grumpy guys are waiting on you.

-After relocating your spare the chain that was holding it in place is going to hang down, if your luck is anything like mine it will catch on something and rip it off making it imposable to put the tire back when you're past your mid-life, four wheeling crisis and your wife will curse you every time she can?t put the groceries in the back.
-Save yourself the heartache; spring for some zip ties and tie it up.
+After relocating your spare the chain that was holding it in place is going to hang down, if your luck is anything like mine it will catch on something and rip it off making it imposable to put the tire, zip tie it up.

-So the minimum a person wants to have with them to run Green type trails with us their first time;
+IMHO the minimum a person wants to have with them to run Green type trails with a NEXterra group;

 Air pressure gauge